 • giblets from 1 turkey (OPTIONAL) – you can use everything exept the neck, if you want to.
 These are optional but add a ton of flavor to the stuffing.

-Best bread for Stuffing
+Best bread for stuffing

 The flavors of Mary Ellen’s stuffing were pretty easy to figure out (leaning on sage, butter, onion and celery).
 But figuring out the what type of bread to use has been much harder.